QuakeEngines/QuArK_quake_editor-clone/runtime/trunk/README.txt

 1. What is QuArK?
 2. Where can I get QuArK?
+3. What are the system requirements for QuArk?
-3. How do I install QuArK?
+4. How do I install QuArK?
-4. How do I get help?
+5. How do I get help?
-5. What's New
+6. What's New
-6. License
+7. License
-7. Who works on QuArK?
+8. Who works on QuArK?
-8. What is the GameCodeList.txt file?
+9. What is the GameCodeList.txt file?

 1. What is QuArK?
 -----------------